vysecurity/LinkedInt/README.md

 * Feel free to sponsor me for maintaining the tool: https://github.com/sponsors/vysecurity

+# Disclaimer

+* The project is to be used for educational and testing purposes only.

 # Authors

 * LinkedInt by Vincent Yiu (@vysecurity): https://www.vincentyiu.com | https://vysecurity.rocks